kamat-ibm/ibmrecipes/MySQL-5.7_rh7_sl12_ub16.md

-MySQL can be built for Linux on z Systems running RHEL 7.1 and SLES 12 by following these instructions.
-Version 5.7.10 has been successfully built & tested this way.
+## Building MySQL
-More information on MySQL is available at https://www.mysql.com and the source code can be downloaded from https://github.com/mysql/mysql-server.git
+More information on MySQL is available at https://www.mysql.com and the source code can be downloaded from https://github.com/mysql/mysql-server.git.

-.
+Below versions of MySQL are available in respective distributions at the time of this recipe creation:

+*    Ubuntu 16.04 has `5.7.12-0ubuntu1`

+The instructions provided below specify the steps to build MySQL version 5.7 on Linux on the IBM z Systems for RHEL 7.1 and SLES12.

 _**General Notes:**_